-In 1975 Elizabeth Bay Road was closed to traffic and along with the former sites of 1-13 Elizabeth Bay Road was added to Fitzroy Gardens increasing its size by one-third.
-However part of this extra space was soon taken up by the Kings Cross Police Station which was built in 1979.
+In 1975, Elizabeth Bay Road was closed to traffic and along with the former sites of 1-13 Elizabeth Bay Road was added to Fitzroy Gardens increasing its size by one-third.

-Fitzroy Gardens has always had two distinctly different uses.
-By day it is popular with mothers and children, the elderly and, more recently, dog owners.
-By night it has long been the haunt of people visiting Kings Cross nightclubs and during the 1980s it became a notorious haunt of young male prostitutes and their clients.
+Throughout its history, Fitzroy Gardens always had 2 distinctly different uses.
+By day, mothers and children, the elderly and, more recently, dog owners frequented the park.
+By night it was long the haunt of people visiting Kings Cross nightclubs and during the 1980s it became a notorious haunt of young male prostitutes and their clients.

 Florence Bartley Library

 Built on the site of 60 Macleay Street and opened in 1959.
 It was named after the wife of Sydney Lord Mayor Reg Bartley.
 The building, designed by Sydney City Council architect’s branch, won the NSW RAIA Sulman Award for Public Buildings in 1958.
 It was demolished in 1997 in association with the Rex Hotel redevelopment.

 Kings Cross Police Station